quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Error Code Registration

-This document establishes the following new error codes in the "HTTP/QUIC Error Code" registry established in {{QUIC-HTTP}}.
+This document establishes the following new error codes in the "HTTP/3 Error Code" registry established in {{HTTP3}}.

 | --------------------------------- | ----- | ---------------------------------------- | ---------------------- |
 | Name                              | Code  | Description                              | Specification          |